Close

 Without Mercy by Col. David Hunt & R.J.
 Pineiro

-Place holder of - 93Some writing partnerships are all about what you can bring to the table.
+opens in a new windowPlace holder of - 52Some writing partnerships are all about what you can bring to the table.
 In the case of Col. David Hunt and R.J.
 Pineiro, one brought the real-world knowledge and the other the writing chops of an acclaimed writer.
-The result is Without Mercy, a terrifying and topical thriller that feels like it could happen at any minute.
+The result is opens in a new windowWithout Mercy, a terrifying and topical thriller that feels like it could happen at any minute.
 When ISIS detonates nuclear weapons in two key American strongholds, the United States plunges into chaos and the CIA scrambles to prevent a third tragedy.

 Never Never by James Patterson & Candice Fox

-Image Placeholder of - 61James Patterson is famous for collaborating with a huge variety of authors.
+opens in a new windowImage Place holder of - 58James Patterson is famous for collaborating with a huge variety of authors.
 He’s worked with Maxine Paetro, Michael Ledwidge, Mark T. Sullivan, and many, many, many others.
 He’s got a tried-and-true process: Patterson provides a detailed outline, sometimes as long as 80 pages, and then his co-author starts writing chapters.
 Weekly phone calls between the collaborators contain honest feedback and discussion of the project, resulting in consistently amazing commercial fiction.
 We particularly like his collaborations with Candice Fox.
 The Detective Harriet Blue series is hard-boiled crime with an Australian background and a likeable main character.

 The Dangerous Ladies Affair by Marcia Muller & Bill Pronzini